isomerpages/jointpoly-ace/_news-and-events/Polytechnic Events.md

 This page is dedicated to share with you polytechnic events that are open to all polytechnic educators across the five polytechnics.

-Interested polytechnic educators can register and attend any session(s) to learn together as a community to strengthen T&L capability.

-## Click here to check out what's on at other polytechnics!

 #### Keen to share your polytechnic  event on this page?